devsachink22/ReBi/README.md

 # ReBi
-It is generally utilized by restaurants, hotels, food courts for management purposes such as bill generation, food ordering, data collection & a lot more activities.
+Utilized by restaurants and food courts for management purposes such as bill generation and data collection.